Substitute Courses

 Select the module(s) below to see a list of pre-approved substitute courses that can replace additional common courses for modules offered by that department.
 Note that:

-• a course cannot be used as a modular course AND again as a substitute course
+• No double dipping: a course cannot be used as a modular course and again as a substitute course

-• a full course, e.g., Physiology 2130 or Phys Pharm 2000, can be mentally split into two half courses.
+• a full course, for instance Physiology 2130 or Phys Pharm 2000, can be mentally split into two halp courses.

 • Biochemistry 3380G, 3383F/G, 3385B, 3386B, 3390B, 3392G, any 4000-level course in Biochemistry